Shopping Cart

 • Details on how the cells were expanded, tested, or purified were not included in the public record.

-• Motor function, using the MDS-UPDRS Part III scale (a gold standard tool in PD research).
+• Primary Outcome: Motor function, using the MDS-UPDRS Part III scale (a gold standard tool in PD research).
 It’s basically researchers measuring how well patients could move using a trusted Parkinson’s rating scale.
-The lower the score, the better the moot function.
+The lower the score, the better the motor function.

 Secondary Outcomes: